SanskarGopi/GF-Sorter/README.md

-# GF Sorter
+# Link Segregation through gf

-GF Sorter is a simple yet powerful tool for bug bounty hunters and penetration testers.
+GF Segration is a simple yet powerful tool for bug bounty hunters and penetration testers.
 It automatically segregates URLs from a list into separate files based on `gf` templates, making reconnaissance and vulnerability hunting faster and more organized.

 ---